microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	cd use-contract
 	```

-1. Use the following command to install the NPM package named "web3:"
+1. Use the following commands to install the NPM package named "web3:"

 	```
+	npm init
 	npm install web3@^0.20.0
 	```